Sunday, 9 February 2020

 Septuagesima Sunday is a semi-double Sunday of the second class.
 Yesterday afternoon the liturgical mood became more sombre with Vespers of Septuagesima as penitential violet became the liturgical colour of the season.
 Although more sombre than the season after the Epiphany the short season of Septuagesima is not as penitential as Lent.
 Although the colour violet is used at Mass the ministers do not wear folded chasubles but dalmatic and tunicle for these three Sundays and for ferial days.
 The organ is still played until Ash Wednesday.
 However, from Septuagesima until Holy Saturday the dress of some prelates changes.
 Cardinals of the Court of Rome no longer wear scarlet choir dress but that of violet.
 Correspondingly bishops do not wear violet choir dress but their black, or mourning dress.
 In the case of the latter this is not to be confused with their habitus pianus, or house dress.
 The black choir cassock has a train, like the violet one, and the mozzeta or mantelletum are faced with violet.
 However, Protonotaries Apostolic and Domestic Prelates do not change their choir dress (except sede vacante).
-(To the person who asked about the anticipated fourth Sunday after the Epiphany that does not occur this year, whoever told you that it did is incorrect in their understanding of the liturgy).
+The fifth Sunday after the Epiphany was anticipated yesterday.

 At Vespers on Saturday afternoon the antiphons and psalms of Saturday were sung.
 The chapter was proper to Septuagesima Sunday and the Office hymn was Jam sol recedit igneus.
-After the collect of the Sunday commemorations were sung of the preceding feast of St. John Chrysostom, of St. Peter Nolasco and of St. Agnes.
+After the collect of the Sunday commemorations were sung of St. Cyril of Alexandria, of St. John of Matha and of St. Apollonia.
+Anticipated Sundays are not commemorated in this Vespers.
 The Suffrage was omitted.
 At the end of Vespers Alleluia was added, twice, to both Benedicamus Domino and to its response.
 After that Alleluia will not be heard again until the Vesperal Liturgy of Holy Saturday.
 At Compline after the Lesser Doxology, and at all Hours until Compline on Holy Saturday, Laus tibi Domine Rex aeterne gloriae is sung in place of Alleluia.
-The Dominical preces were omitted at Compline.
+At Compline the Dominical preces were omitted.

 At Lauds the 'second scheme' of psalms is sung: Pss 50, 117, 62, Canticle of the Three Children (Benedictus es) and 148.
 The antiphons at Lauds are proper to the Sunday as are the versicle after the hymn Aeterne, chapter, antiphon at the Benedictus and collect.
-After the collect of the Sunday commemorations are sung of St. Peter Nolasco and St. Agnes.
+After the collect of the Sunday commemorations are sung of St. Cyril and of St. Apollonia.
 The Suffrage is omitted.

 At all the Hours the antiphons and chapters are proper.
 At Prime the order of psalmody is changed and four psalms are sung, Pss.
 92, 99 (displaced from Lauds) and the usual first two stanzas of Ps.
 118. Both Quicumque and the Dominical preces are omitted.

 At Mass the Gloria is omitted.
 The ministers wear violet dalmatic and tunicle.
-The second collect is of St. Peter Nolasco, the third collect is of St. Agnes.
+The second collect is of St. Cyril, the third collect is of St. Apollonia.
 A Tract replaces the Alleluia after the Gradual, the Credo is sung and the Preface is of the Blessed Trinity.
 Benedicamus Domino is sung, by the deacon facing the altar, as the dismissal.

 At Vespers the antiphons and psalms of Sunday are sung.
 The Office hymn is Lucis creator.
-After the collect of the Sunday commemorations are sung of the following feast of St. Francis de Sales and of St. Peter Nolasco.
+After the collect of the Sunday commemorations are sung of the following feast of St. Scholastica and of St. Cyril.
 The Suffrage is omitted as are the Dominical preces at Compline.

 Art: Jerome Nadal